 We will take reasonable steps to destroy or de-identify personal information it holds once that information is no longer needed for any purpose for which the information may be used or disclosed under the APPs.
 In some circumstances, we may need to retain certain data for auditing, legal or risk management reasons.

-Except in the circumstances set out in the Privacy Act 1988 (Cth), you can request access to the personal information that we hold about you by contacting our Privacy Officer.
+Except in the circumstances set out in the Privacy Act, you have a right to request access to the personal information that we hold about you by contacting us (see section 10 for contact details).

 We will do our best to keep personal information accurate, complete and up to date.
-You have the ability to seek correction of your personal information.
+You have a right to seek correction of your personal information.
 We encourage you to update us regularly with your personal information to ensure we hold information about you (or where you are providing information on behalf of participants, their information) that is up-to-date, accurate and complete.
 You may make a request for access to or correction of any personal information about you that we hold.
 We may request you to verify your identity before processing your request.
 If you think that any personal information we hold about you needs to be corrected, please contact us at email@example.com or telephone 1300 666 769.

 In some circumstances, we may refused to provide you with access to or correct your personal information.
 If we refuse to give you access to your personal information, or to correct it, we will notify you in writing and will provide reasons.
 In some circumstances where we correct a record, we may still require the retention of the original record.

-If you have any feedback or are concerned about the way we manage personal information that we hold about you, or are concerned that we may have breached your privacy and wish to make a complaint, please contact our Privacy Officer:
+If you have any queries, feedback or are concerned about the way we manage personal information that we hold about you, or are concerned that we may have breached your privacy and wish to make a complaint, you may contact us using the following details:

-We will respond in writing to a written complaint within 30 days of receipt.
+We will endeavour to respond in writing to a written complaint within 30 days of receipt.

 We ask that any complaint should be made first in writing to us.
-If, for any reason, you do not wish to complain to us initially or if your complaint remains unresolved, you have the option of notifying the Office of the Australian Information Commissioner (OAIC).
+If, for any reason, you do not wish to complain to us initially or if your complaint remains unresolved, you have the option of notifying the Office of the Australian Information Commissioner (OAIC) or other competent regulator.
 Contact details can be found at OAIC’s website: www.oaic.gov.au.